andrew/ultimate-awesome/README.md

 - [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
-- [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
 - [awesome-adblock](https://github.com/cdransf/awesome-adblock) - A collection of awesome adblockers and related tools.
+- [awesome-cuda-and-hpc](https://github.com/coderonion/awesome-cuda-and-hpc) - 🔥🔥🔥 A collection of some awesome public CUDA, cuBLAS, TensorRT and High Performance Computing (HPC) projects.
 - [Awesome-LegalAI-Resources](https://github.com/CSHaitao/Awesome-LegalAI-Resources) - This repository aims to collect all LegalAI data to facilitate the development of intelligent justice systems.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-podcasts](https://github.com/Ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers.